Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow: Introduction

 \subsection{Connection to finite free probability}

-In the following, we shall refer to the polynomials $H_n(z; \sigma^2)$ defined by~\eqref{eq:hermite_poly_circ_def1} as to \textit{unitary Hermite polynomials} with parameter $\sigma^2>0$.
-These polynomials appeared in the work of Mirabelli~\cite{mirabelli_diss} on finite free probability, a theory developed by Marcus~\cite{marcus} and Marcus, Spielman, Srivastava~\cite{marcus_spielman_srivastava}.
+In the following, we shall refer to the polynomials $H_n(z; \sigma^2)$ defined by~\eqref{eq:hermite_poly_circ_def1} as \textit{unitary Hermite polynomials} with parameter $\sigma^2>0$.
+These polynomials appeared in the work of Mirabelli~\cite{mirabelli_diss} on finite free probability, a theory developed by Marcus, Spielman, Srivastava~\cite{marcus_spielman_srivastava} and Marcus~\cite{marcus}.
 This theory studies the \textit{finite free additive convolution} $\boxplus_{n}$ and the \textit{finite free multiplicative convolution} $\boxtimes_{n}$ which are bilinear operations on the space of algebraic polynomials of degree at most $n$ defined~\cite{marcus,marcus_spielman_srivastava} as follows:

 It has been shown in~\cite{marcus,marcus_spielman_srivastava,mirabelli_diss} that there is an analogue of the central limit theorem for these convolutions (for every fixed $n\in \N$).
 The classical Hermite polynomials play the role of the normal distribution for $\boxplus_n$; see Theorem~6.7 in~\cite{marcus} and Theorems~3.2, 3.5 in~\cite{mirabelli_diss}.
 Similarly, the unitary Hermite polynomials $H_n(z; \sigma^2/(n-1))$ play the role of the normal distribution for $\boxtimes_n$; see Theorems~3.16, 3.23, 3.32 in~\cite{mirabelli_diss}.
 For example, the analogue of the de Moivre-Laplace theorem for $\boxtimes_{n}$ is as follows.
 Fix some even number $n = 2d$ and consider degree $2d$ polynomials